 I have an office in Bingham and an office in the Lady Bay area of West Bridgford in Nottingham.

 Do you have disabled access?

-My usual room is on the ground floor however the door frames may not be wide enough for a wheelchair.
+My office in Lady Bay has disabled access.
 If you have mobility issues and wish to discuss accessibility so that we can work together, please contact me.

 Can I be seen at home?

 I do not currently offer therapy in your own home.

 If you need an evening or weekend session, please contact me.